pledbrook/lazybones/README.md

 To package up a template, simply run

-    ./gradlew packageTemplate-<templateName>
+    ./gradlew packageTemplate<TemplateName>

-The name of the project template comes from the containing directory.
-So the template directory structure in src/templates/ratpack-lite results in a template called 'ratpack-lite', which can be packaged with
+The name of the project template comes from the containing directory, which is assumed to be lowercase hyphenated.
+The template name is the equivalent camel case form.
+So the template directory structure in src/templates/ratpack-lite results in a template called 'RatpackLite', which can be packaged with

-    ./gradlew packageTemplate-ratpack-lite
+    ./gradlew packageTemplateRatpackLite

 The project template archive will be created in the build directory with the name '<template name>-template-<version>.zip'.
 See the small section below on